vpngen/keydesk/KEYDESK.md

 ## Service environment

-Each vgkeydesk service starts through systemd socket activation.
-The socket unit and relevant service unit are systemd templates.
+Each keydesk service starts through systemd socket activation.
+The socket unit and relevant service unit are systemd templates with name _vgkeydesk_.
 The system username of the corresponding brigade is a instant name (parameter).
-The systemd vgkeydesk service works with brigade system user permissions.
+The systemd keydesk service works with brigade system user permissions.
 There are two ListenStream directives in the socket unit: the first - for HTTP listening, the second - for HTTPS listening.

 ### Adrersses